Gibraltar has vaccinated most of its adults. This is what it's like now

 Non-Gibraltarians and essential workers have also been included in Gibraltar's vaccination program.

-Frontline worker Clara Luise Manazano, from San Roque in Spain, says she feels grateful to Gibraltar for being able to get fully vaccinated so soon.
+Frontline worker Clara Luise Manzano, from San Roque in Spain, says she feels grateful to Gibraltar for being able to get fully vaccinated so soon.

 "I see a big contrast between both places," she says.
 "At the beginning it was a shock coming in and out of the frontier to see people with no masks and less restrictions.
 Now, I drive in from Spain with my mask on and once I'm in Gibraltar I take it off."